valy8851/github.io/Slak/index.md

  [Biographical reasons]: ./07.md#biographical-reasons

- [No mention of the Metamorphoses in the Apology.]: ./07.md#no-mention-of-the-metamorphoses-in-the-apology
+ [No mention of the Metamorphoses in the Apology]: ./07.md#no-mention-of-the-metamorphoses-in-the-apology

 [II Magic in The Metamorphoses]: ./07.md#ii-magic-in-the-metamorphoses